 Standing behind the wheel with the wind whipping at your hair as the sails of your boat take you from island to island sounds wonderful to many of us.

-I used to believe that.
-After all, the British Virgin Islands are home to mega yachts, mega resorts, mansions, yachting races, celebrities who own islands, and big corporations hiding from the tax man.
+I used to believe that myself.
+After all, the British Virgin Islands are home to mega yachts, mega-resorts, mansions, yachting races, celebrities who own islands, and big corporations hiding from the taxman.
 These islands are no place for those without gigantic bank accounts.

 Sure, you can take a ferry between the main islands (Tortola, Virgin Gorda, Jost Van Dyke, Anegada) or take day sailing tours, but that won’t get you to the outer islands and definitely isn’t the freedom sailing conjures up, is it?

 Within two days of landing on Jost Van Dyke, my friend and I were throwing our stuff onto a boat to sail around the BVIs.
-We had met Bill and Geoff in a bar one evening.
+We met Bill and Geoff in a bar one evening.
 They were describing their sailing trip down from North Carolina.
 We told them about our plans to try to sail the islands on a budget.

 And that’s how we got our ride.
 Some conversation, rum, laughs, and asking for a lift.

 The BVIs see countless people who rent charter boats, hire captains, or sail their own boats around for as long as the wind can carry them.
-Each night, these folks moor in a harbor, take a dinghy to the nearest bar, down strong rum drinks, and socialize.
+Each night, these folks moor in a harbor, take a dinghy to the nearest bar, down strong rum, and socialize.
 Boats are isolating, and these bars provide welcome social interaction after a day of confinement.

 And this is where you’ll find your chance to live out your Captain Ron dreams.